TLCFEM/suanPan-manual/docs/Library/Solver/BFGS.md

 # BFGS

-The `BFGS` solver uses the rank two update algorithm BFGS.
+The `BFGS` solver uses the rank-two update algorithm BFGS.
 Alternatively, the limited memory version can also be switched on.

 ## Reference